Silicon Valley Bank

 Concept Testing

-We used a modified RITE testing methodology to conduct our concept testing.
+We used a modified RITE testing methodology to test our concepts.
 RITE stands for Rapid Iterative Testing and Evaluation.
 Our two-week research cadence allowed us to iteratively improve the prototype before the next round of testing.

 What does a round of testing look like?